-The postponed national tour for this year’s production ‘Once you See the Smoke’ will be digitally reimagined to ensure the National Ensemble continue to have the opportunity to develop their creative practice investigating climate change.
+The postponed national tour for this year’s production ‘Once you See the Smoke’ will be digitally reimagined to ensure the National Ensemble continue to have the opportunity to develop their creative practice investigating climate justice.
 Led by Melanie Jordan, this year’s group of twenty young theatre makers will devise a new digital output that will be shared with audiences in July.

 QUARANTEEN – A project for young performers and creatives